PaulSHahn/emacssetup/README.md

 # emacs Tutorials & Resources

 If you are new to *emacs* you may want to read some tutorials before copying someone's setup.
 A good place to start is reading the GNU info manual for *emacs*.
-You can do this on your local machine usingf the *info* command, or you can read the online manual: <https://www.gnu.org/software/emacs/manual/>.
+You can do this on your local machine using the *info* command, or you can read the online manual: <https://www.gnu.org/software/emacs/manual/>.

 Many other resources are available as well.
 Some notable resources: